Nullness Specification (draft)

 UNSPECIFIED

 .
-For example, in the all-worlds version of the following rules, a type with nullness operatorUNSPECIFIED
+For example, in the some-world version of the following rules, a type with nullness operatorUNSPECIFIED

-can be both null-inclusive under every parameterization and null-exclusive under every parameterization.
+can be both null-inclusive under every parameterization and null-exclusive under every parameterization, albeit in different worlds.

 Nullness subtyping (and thus subtyping itself) is not defined to be reflexive or transitive.